 Cornerstone Housing for Women provides emergency shelter and supportive housing for a diversity of women.
 Services are offered in an environment which promotes dignity and a sense of hope.
 They are committed to public education and advocacy, and strive to increase safe, supportive housing and to end homelessness.
 Funds will

-St. Luke’s Table aims to improve personal and mental health by providing a safe, supportive environment and/or practical assistance, for anyone who may find it difficult to integrate with society due to poverty, illness and/or under-developed life skills.
+St. Luke’s Table has merged with two other programs run by St. Luke’s Anglican Church, The Well and Centre 454, and together are now called Ottawa Anglican Day Programs.
+The program aims to improve personal and mental health by providing a safe, supportive environment and/or practical assistance, for anyone who

-The Tim Horton Children’s Foundation is dedicated to fostering within our children the quest for a brighter future.
+The Tim Hortons® Foundation Camps is dedicated to fostering within our children the quest for a brighter future.
 A Foundation camp experience provides programs to help children from economically disadvantaged homes develop lifelong skills.
 For these children, opportunities and environments…